mysterious-coding/base_entranced/README.md

 siege_cargobarge has a useless extra ammo flag for defense HW, which was ignored in basejka's buggy code.
 Since the ammo code is fixed in base_entranced, this results in D HW spawning with 20 rockets.
 This patched pk3, which fixes this bug, is only required serverside.
 Clients do not need to update to this version.

 ####Droid lame fix: [[download]](https://sites.google.com/site/duosjk3siegemods/home/serverstuff)
 base_entranced fixes teamnodmg, so for example, defense on Hoth cannot attack the droid.
-Unfortunately, this allows defense to lame the droid by knockbacking it into pits, unreachable spots, etc. This patch disables knockbacking the droid.
+Unfortunately, this allows defense to lame the droid by knockbacking it into pits, unreachable spots, etc. This patch, which disables knockbacking the droid, is only required serverside.

 ####base_entranced pk3 [[download newest version]](https://drive.google.com/file/d/0B-vLJdPP0Uo8TUs3djhfYlJXeGM/view?usp=sharing)
 Version: base_entranced-10-19-2015-build44 (debug build) - add `g_fixEwebRecoil`, add `g_tauntWhileMoving`, allow `g_fixFallingSounds` scream to work with kills affected by `g_fixPitKills`, require >= 100 damage from a `trigger_hurt` to cause scream with `g_fixFallingSounds`, fix bug with cargo stations crashing server, remove some unused duel cvars